-The Diamond Hyperchrome 1314 model (called such because it only has 1,314 pieced) has 12 diamonds (0.078 carats) and a plasma high-tech ceramic Ceramos bracelet.
-Available in 42mm and 36mm sizes, these automatic timepieces have a movement power reserve of 38 hours and a water resistance of 50m.
+The Diamond Hyperchrome 1314 model (called such because it only has 1,314 pieces) has 12 diamonds (0.078 carats) and a plasma high-tech ceramic Ceramos bracelet.
+Available in 42mm and 36mm sizes, these automatic timepieces have a movement power reserve of 38 hours and water resistance of 50m.

 Last but not least is the brand’s Captain Cook line.
-This is a collection of watches that pays homage to Rado’s vintage collection, which was first introduced in 1962.
+This collection of watches pays homage to Rado’s vintage collection, first introduced in 1962.
 One of the models that has received lots of praise from experts and collectors is the Captain Cook Automatic 2019, a 37mm timepiece that’s perfect for everyday wear.

 The first issue of this vintage-style diver was in 2017 (see them compared here), and Rado released an updated model this year, which is limited to 1,962 pieces.
-This one’s an excellent gift, as the watch is packaged in a leather pouch with two additional straps (stainless steel and NATO-style army green) and a strap tool.
+This one’s an excellent gift, as the watch is packaged in a leather pouch with a strap tool and two additional straps (stainless steel and NATO-style army green).

 Rado Diamaster Collection

 This is the collection perfect for those looking for a classic look.
-In line with the brand’s philosophy of creating versatile and stylish watches, the Diamaster collection has pieces that are sleek with an old-school simplicity.
-See Rado Diamaster models here on Amazon
+In line with the brand’s philosophy of creating versatile and stylish watches, the Diamaster collection has sleek pieces with an old-school simplicity.

 Rado Ceramica Collection